sourcegraph/handbook/content/departments/technical-success/support/process/support-workflow.md

 5. **The support engineer builds context.** Upon taking a case, you build context to determine how to proceed.
 You do this by:

    1. Determining who the customer is and where they are at in their lifecycle
-   2. Review any applicable #stripe-alerts (in the event that it is a self-service customer who does not have a CE assigned)
-   3. Reviewing relevant deployment and/or account info docs found in the [customer notes folder](https://drive.google.com/drive/u/0/folders/1gjXWQ1l0Fnt2pVS2ohx3w0cw-gaJ_Ez0) or in Salesforce.
+   2. Reviewing relevant deployment and/or account info docs found in Vitally or in Salesforce.
-   4. Talking with the CE who is assigned (listed in the Salesforce app in Zendesk), if one is assigned.
+   3. Talking with the TA or CE who is assigned (listed in the Salesforce app in Zendesk), if one is assigned.
 Depending on where the case originated, you may want to check with internal teammates to ensure we have full context.
-For example, again, a quick check with the CE might yield invaluable information.
+For example, again, a quick check with the CE/TA might yield invaluable information.
 If the issue is from marketing, we should see if they have any considerations for our response.
-   5. Looking for special notes about the customer in our [Exceptions for Customers document](https://docs.google.com/document/d/1YeRxSeVizEJPE1JNA5FG7mIz3ucjSxYXkEBX2XEytJU/edit)
-   6. Relevant Looker dashboards (for example [the customer version board](https://sourcegraph.looker.com/dashboards-next/163))
+   4. Relevant Looker dashboards (for example [the customer version board](https://sourcegraph.looker.com/dashboards-next/163))
-   7. Looking at other recent cases.
+   5. Looking at other recent cases.
 A good starting point is the [database of resolved tickets](https://github.com/sourcegraph/support-tools-internal/tree/main/resolved-tickets).

 6. **The support engineer does two extra things ASAP if the ticket originated from Slack.**